zhbjsh/homeassistant-ssh/README.md

 The update interval is the time in seconds between updates of the device state.
 If the device disconnects (shown by the _SSH Status_ sensor), the integration will try to reconnect to it as long as it replies to ping requests (shown by the _Network Status_ sensor).

+##### Command timeout

+The command timeout is the time in seconds that the integration waits for a command to complete.
+Generally commands should be short (maximum a couple seconds), as they are executed one after another and block the next command while they are running.

 ### Commands

-[Action commands](#action-commands) and [sensor commands](#sensor-commands) of the device can be edited inside the configuration window.
-The default commands selected during setup will show up here.
+[Action commands](#action-commands) and [sensor commands](#sensor-commands) of the device can be edited in the configuration window.
+This is where the default commands from the setup will show up.
 You can modify them, delete them or add new commands.
 Be careful when deleting commands, as all entities created by them will become unavailable.

-You can test new commands with the [`ssh.execute_command`](#execute-command-sshexecute_command) service in the developer tools, where the service response shows the command output.
+You can test new commands with the [`ssh.execute_command`](#execute-command-sshexecute_command) service in the developer tools, where the service response will show you the output.

 ##### Include templates